k-paulius/aws-security-baseline/alerts/README.md

 ## Deployment

+This solution requires you to deploy two CloudFormation stacks.
+- `org-sec-alerts-central-bus.yaml`.
+This stack creates a central event bus, SNS queues for email and Slack alerts, SQS dead-letter-queue, Chatbot Slack channel configuration and EventBridge rules that forward events to the SNS topics.
+This stack should be deployed in a security tooling (audit) account.
+- `org-sec-alerts-event-fwding.yaml`.
+This stack creates EventBridge rules that forward events to the central event bus.
+It needs to be deployed in every relevant account and region.
+You can do so using your preferred method or the provided StackSet template (`org-sec-alerts-event-fwding-stackset.yaml`).

-- Deploy `org-sec-alerts-central-bus.yaml` to the security-tooling (audit) account.
+### Step 1: Deploy `org-sec-alerts-central-bus.yaml`
+---
 - If you want to receive email alerts set `pDeployEmailAlerts` value to `yes` and provide `pCriticalAlertEmail`.
 - If you want to receive Slack alerts set `pDeploySlackAlerts` value to `yes` and provide `pSlackWorkspaceId` and `pSlackChannelId`.
   - To provide the required Slack workspace ID, you must perform the initial authorization flow with Slack in the AWS Chatbot console, then copy and paste the workspace ID from the console.
 See [Get started with Slack | AWS Chatbot](https://docs.aws.amazon.com/chatbot/latest/adminguide/slack-setup.html) for detailed steps.
+- After the stack has been created, you will receive an email requesting that you confirm the subscription to the SNS topic.

 ```bash
 aws cloudformation deploy \